ward/run/_drafts/2021-08-07-slovenia-trip.md

 sure what I expected on this trip, but that was a bit of a rougher start than anticipated.

+{% include image.html domain=site.baseurl url='/assets/img/202107-slovenia/20210726_120122.webp' description='Watching paragliders jump off the hill.' %}

 There were two nice viewpoints at the top and we watched paragliders take off from the side of the hill for a while.
-A nice and relaxing for us, before we bombed back down ourselves, no easy feat at that steepness.
+A nice and relaxing moment for us, before we bombed back down ourselves, no easy feat at that steepness.
 The terrain was also _very_ rocky, so you had to keep paying attention throughout.
 All in all that ended up being a nearly 9 km walk with over 2h30 of moving time.
 Legs were tired from the steepness, but I figured that was it for the day.

+{% include image.html domain=site.baseurl url='/assets/img/202107-slovenia/20210726_132950.webp' description='Rocky, steep.
+Got to stay focused.' %}

 We immediately went to a restaurant in the village there (Residence Triglav {% include location.html lat=46.28408 lon=13.89142 description="The restaurant is